 - Mexican-based phone company Telmex ran many television ads in Mexico, Peru and Colombia featuring a talking Jack Russel Terrier called Otto.
 The dog is so popular that even people who dislike Telmex wind up liking the dog.

-- In a recent Vonage commercial about not having to bundle your phone, TV, and internet together, the creepy neighbors who are trying to get the new people to bundle offer a puppy.
+- In a Vonage commercial about not having to bundle your phone, TV, and internet together, the creepy neighbors who are trying to get the new people to bundle offer a puppy.
 But they won't give him up alone.
 He's part of the bundle.

 - There's an advert for digestive biscuits featuring puppies. here.